NagwangGyamtso/learning-library/sprints/analytics/sprint-oac-change-date-format/change-date-format.md

-# How do I change the default date format of a column in a dataset in Oracle Analyics Cloud (OAC)?
+# How do I change the default date format of a column in a dataset in Oracle Analytics Cloud (OAC)?

 Duration: 1 minute